goffersoft/ml_with_python/README.md

-# ml_with_python
+# Machine Learning with Python

-### Regression Problems (continuous valued output)
+## Regression Problems (continuous valued output)
-  - Gradient Descent
+  - Gradient Descent with support for Regularization
-     - Single Variable
-     - Multi Variable
+  - Normal Equation with support for Regularization

 ## Classification Problems (descrete valued output)
-  - Logistic Regression
+  - Logistic Regression with support for Regularization